 If that is all that proves necessary, a report regarding the cause of death is likely to be available from the coroner within 24 to 48 hours.
 At this time, the body is available for release, typically for transport to a funeral home.
 Shortly after this juncture, if no additional testing or investigation is required, a report will be issued nearly immediately.

 California law establishes a 72-hour timeframe within which the body must be transported from the coroner’s office to a funeral home.
-The family of a deceased person usually makes arrangements with a funeral home to transport the body from a funeral home not long after the remains are taken into the custody of the coroner for a forensics examination.
+The family of a deceased person usually makes arrangements with a funeral home to transport the body from a funeral home not long after the remains are taken into the custody of the coroner for a forensic examination.

 If the remains are not collected within that 72-hour timeframe, the coroner’s office will charge a fee for storage of the remains.
 If a family cannot afford the services of a funeral, the state of California has a program through which the remains of a deceased loved one can be cremated at no cost.
 A family desiring to take advantage of this program submits an application via the coroner’s office where the forensics examination occurred.